DimitriKenne/CPOLYMESH/README.md

 Mesh interp. nodes factor                2
 Card mesh for extracting the nodes       8
 ================================================================================
+'''
 Remark: All figures are save in the folder figures

 ### 2. demo_cleb
-Follow the same instruction as for demo in order to run this demo (you will need to open the file demo_cleb.py from the package lebesgue_constant_evaluator, provide the degree, choose the domain and then run the file.)
+In order to run this demo, open the file demo_cleb.py from the package lebesgue_constant_evaluator, provide the degree, choose the domain and then run the file.)

 The following tasks will be performed: